swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 let dict = try?
 JSONSerialization.jsonObject(with: data) as?
 [String: Any]
 ```

+Although it is fairly easy to produce a nested optional using `try?`, a survey of
-A survey of existing code suggests that it is common for users to work around
+existing code suggests that it is almost never the desired outcome.
+Code that uses
-this behavior using one of the following patterns:
+`try?` with nested optionals is almost always accompanied by one of the following patterns:

 ```swift
 // Pattern 1: Double if-let or guard-let